 Another man took the Oddball mantle, one Orville Bock.
-It is possible that another woman succeeded Bombshell as well, given differences in characterisation, though nothing was mentioned in primary or secondary sources.
+It is possible that another woman succeeded Bombshell as well, given differences in characterisation.
+But nothing about the latter was mentioned in primary or secondary sources.

 In 2006 the full Death-Throws roster was recruited by the RAID organisation (Radically Advanced Ideas in Destruction) for a major terrorist attack on London.
-Many other minor villains were recruited for a show of force, indiscriminately aimed at the civilian population – they were paid by the corpse.
+Many other minor villains were recruited for a show of force.
+It was indiscriminately aimed at the civilian population – they were paid by the corpse.

-The Death-Throws operated along with Crossfire, and took over the Tower Bridge, killing and wounding dozens.
+The Death-Throws operated along with Crossfire.
+They took over the Tower Bridge, killing and wounding dozens.
 They were boxed in by the Israeli operative Sabra, but managed to keep her at bay until Union Jack (Joseph Chapman) came to reinforce her.

-Crossfire and the Death-Throws were hit hard to put an immediate end to the situation and rescue victims, though it is possible that Crossfire drowned or escaped by swimming away under the Thames.
+Crossfire and the Death-Throws were hit hard to put an immediate end to the situation and rescue victims.
+It is possible that Crossfire drowned or escaped by swimming away under the Thames.